 Have you ever tried marionberries?
-Oregon marionberries are also known as the "Cabernet of blackberries," due to their deliciously complex flavor.
-In this marionberry jam recipe, I'm mashing these berries into a no added sugar chia jam.
-With its rich flavor and gorgeous purple color, you'll want to put this no sugar vegan jam on EVERYTHING.
+Oregon marionberries are also known as the “Cabernet of blackberries,” due to their deliciously complex flavor.
+In this marionberry jam recipe, I’m mashing these berries into a low sugar chia jam.
+With its rich flavor and gorgeous purple color, you’ll want to put this fresh jam on EVERYTHING.
 No pectin is needed to make this easy spreadable fruit!

 I love sharing food finds with my email subscribers because I think it is AWESOME to try new foods.
 Trying to find a new-to-me fruit or veggie to sample each week has been one way I keep my own diet interesting.
 Believe it or not, I can still find new produce to try, even after several years of this practice.